-Roh Habibi is the super dapper star of Bravo TV’s Million Dollar Listing San Francisco and a leading Bay Area estate agent.
-Regularly handling awesome seven- and eight-figure properties via his Habibi Group brokerage, here, the Afghanistan-born, California-raised reality-star realtor reveals the insider knowledge you need to get your head around to buy or sell property successfully.
+Roh Habibi is the super dapper star of Bravo TV’s Million Dollar Listing San Francisco and a leading Bay Area real estate agent.
+Regularly handling awesome seven-and eight-figure properties via The Habibi Group, the Afghanistan-born, California-raised reality-star realtor reveals the insider knowledge you need to get your head around to buy or sell property successfully.

 10. Include your significant other.
 For buyers, take them to see property with you, ask them to help you pick out furniture, choose new finishes and so forth.
 Or if selling, ask for their help and advice on how to prepare the home in the best way.
 You don’t have to actually do anything they say, just keep them in the loop, informed, and a part of the process to avoid fights and headache.